picodata/picodata/doc/adr/2025-03-04-sql-scalar-functions.md

 If tarantool manages privileges, care should be taken to switch the user to the actual before executing resulting SQL on a target instance.

-On our side we should allow clusterwide SQL to grant and revoke `execute` on both `universe` and specific functions.
+On our side we should allow clusterwide SQL to grant and revoke `execute` on specific functions.
 This should be already done for `routine` (our sql stored procedures) so there can be none or minimum amount of edits.

 ### Adding a functions